Scalable modular architecture for universal quantum computation: Design of large qubit arrays

 \section{Design of large qubit arrays}

 Next we discuss how to use \cref{thm:modular} to identify possible designs for large qubit arrays with fewer controls and couplings than those currently in use (knowing that the question of operation time will also have to be addressed).
-To showcase this, we take as basic layout one of the quantum processors from IBM~\cite{IBMquito} that is available to the public and design a similar architecture using smaller QPUs that have already been shown to be controllable.
+To showcase this, we take as basic layout one of the quantum processors from IBM, composed of 127 qubits. \fix{Several quantum algorithms have been implemented on this platform, using at least a hundred qubits.
+These include quantum simulations with 2D tranverse-field Ising models \cite{kim2023evidence} and preparing the ground state of the lattice Schwinger model \cite{farrell2024scalable}, as two examples showcasing the benefit of controllable qubit arrays of increasing size.} The goal is then to design a similar architecture using smaller QPUs that have already been shown to be controllable.
 This will allow us to identify local controls and couplings that can be removed while maintaining evolution operator controllability, i.e., the capability for universal computing.

 The start point is a 127-qubit system with similar nearest-neighbor connectivity as shown in \cref{fig:127fewer}, but with local controls on every qubit and tunable two-qubit couplings on every shown connection.
 This two-dimensional layout is well suited for our approach, as it already has a regular pattern consisting mainly of three-by-five rectangles.
 The size of this device would make proving controllability using the graph test~\cite{gago2023graph} or the dimensional expressivity test~\cite{gago2023determining} extremely challenging.